GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 Alternative approaches, such as expert interviews, could also have been employed to gather real-world insights.
 As described by Döringer @the-problem-centered-expert-interview, expert interviews are valuable for problem-centered exploration and knowledge gathering.
 However, owing to time and resource constraints, this method was not feasible within the scope of this thesis.
 Nonetheless, it represents a promising avenue for future research and validation.

 During the design and development phase, we followed the artifact creation process outlined in the Design Science Research methodology.
 While this is not an empirical method in the classical sense, it is a core research activity in DSR, where existing knowledge and stakeholder input are synthesized into a functional solution.
 We began by defining application requirements that map directly to stakeholder requirements and then iteratively developed the plugin aimed at fulfilling those needs.
-No specific structured development framework was followed, as our team had prior experience in collaborative software development.
+While no single, formally named agile or iterative framework (e.g., Scrum, Kanban) was strictly adhered to due to the small team size and prior collaborative experience, the development process embraced core DSR principles of iterative artifact construction and evaluation.
+This involved regular cycles of design, implementation, testing (as detailed in Sec 4.3 and Chapter 5), and refinement based on emerging findings and stakeholder feedback.

 To evaluate the developed solution, we will use experimentation as the primary method of validating functionality.
 According to Basili et al. @experimentation-in-software-engineering, experimentation is an iterative process of hypothesizing and testing.
 In our case, this involves defining (or redefining) software requirements, implementing them (the hypothesis), and verifying whether those requirements are fulfilled (the test).